awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 Use the following steps to deploy this solution on Amazon Web Services.

-- step 1：Launch the Amazon CloudFormation template into your Amazon account.
+- Step 1：Launch the Amazon CloudFormation template into your Amazon account.
     - Launch CloudFormation tempalte in Amazon Web Services China Regions
     - Launch CloudFormation template in Amazon Web Services Standard Regions
-- step 2：Access the web interface
+- Step 2：Access the web interface
-- step 3：Upload videos and perform operations related to video captions
+- Step 3：Upload videos and perform operations related to video captions

 ## Step 1: Launch the Amazon CloudFormation template